yayapipi/nano-draw/README.md

 - Presets are stored locally and can be removed individually or cleared in one click.

 ## Tips
-- Hold on to your favourite results by copying them to the clipboard or downloading locally.
+- Hold on to favourite results by copying them to the clipboard or downloading locally.
-- Saved styles can be reapplied to new generations from the **Reference Library** panel.
+- Saved styles can be reapplied to new generations from the combined **Style Reference** module.
+- Adjust language, theme, and layout in **Settings** to match your workflow.
 - Check the popup's DevTools (... > Inspect) if you need detailed API error messages.

 ## License